General Surgery, Medical Secretary, Band 4, 29.5 Hours, Permanent

 Additional Information For Candidates

 Shortlisted candidates will be invited to attend the interview in person.
-Alternative arrangements or adjustments will be considered to ensure the process remains inclusive and accessible.
+Alternative arrangements or adjustments will be considered in the event there are circumstances that may prevent candidates attending in person to ensure it is inclusive and accessible to all.

-* Please note - If this post operates within Aberdeen City Low Emission Zone, you will be responsible for all costs associated with entering.
+* If this post operates within Aberdeen City Low Emission Zone, you will be responsible for all costs associated with entering.

 #J-18808-Ljbffr